-Background: In 1986, Decent Exposures® began manufacturing the Original Un-Bra, designed by women, for women, with your comfort in mind.
+Background: In 1986, sustainable business Decent Exposures® began manufacturing the Original Un-Bra, designed by women, for women, with your comfort in mind.
 Since then, we’ve been successfully fitting women of all sizes, from 30AA to 60L, and every size in between.
 Over the years, we have expanded our product line to include front closure bras, nursing bras, swimwear, every day and activewear clothing, as well as baby items and accessories, all made from the same high-quality fabrics we use to make our bras and underwear.

 Social responsibility is important to us.
 We use recycled materials for packaging whenever possible, limit our use of plastic, and pass on large fabric scraps to be re-purposed or recycled.
 We buy organic fabric whenever possible, all of which is made in the USA.
 In 2016 we were one of 10 finalists for Green America’s People and Planet Award for ethical apparel supply chains.
 All our products are made in our Seattle office, where most of our employees have been with us for over 20 years.
 They are paid well above minimum wage, with excellent benefits, and are truly valued for the excellent work they do.
 We have never bought or sold our mailing lists, as we know quality products and customer satisfaction are the best ways to generate business.

 Making the Pivot: Before the COVID-19 pandemic, our production crew used disposable face masks to keep them from breathing in fabric dust.
 When we needed to order more in early March, there was such a limited supply that we decided to design our own reusable/washable, organic cotton, latex-free masks.
 Within a week, we had created 2 styles: a pleated style, similar to the disposable masks, as well as a more deluxe, fitted version, with extra room around the nose.
 Guess it's true - necessity IS the mother of invention!